astropy/astropy/docs/timeseries/analysis.rst

 Arithmetic
 ==========

 ..
-EXAMPLE START: Arithmetic with TimeSeries Objects
+EXAMPLE START: Arithmetic with Time Series

 Since |TimeSeries| objects are subclasses of |Table|, they naturally support arithmetic on any of the data columns.
 As an example, we can take the folded